The Halal Snack Pack Appreciation Society in Australia

 The Halal Snack Pack Appreciation Society also raises money to give cataract surgery and help orphanages have enough water.

-The group has Muslim and non-Muslim members, who refer to as “brothers and sisters.”
+The group has Muslim and non-Muslim members, who are referred to as “brothers and sisters.”

 Some restaurants and kebab shops have seen a lot more customers after being reviewed on the group’s Facebook page.